AndreaRibuoli/RIBY/README.md

 Given the universal nature of WebAssembly I thought that building a WA/JavaScript library to extract content from savefiles (once trasfered out of IBM i system) could be intriguing.
-I will start with supporting `*DTS timestamp format` that is frequently used in savefile and could be a good exercise in using WebAssembly.
+I will start with supporting `*DTS timestamp format` that is frequently used in savefileS and could be a good exercise in using WebAssembly.

 If you are interested open an *Issue* to openly discuss the idea.